The shotgun is one of the most versatile firearms in the world.

 I’d recommend using it as a last resort because it can leave metal surfaces pitted or rough-edged.

-Step by Step Shotgun Cleaning Guide
+Step-by-Step Shotgun Cleaning Guide

 Remove the magazine from your gun and make sure that the chamber is empty.
 You should also visually check the chamber to be sure.
 If you are cleaning a single-shot or a bolt-action shotgun, unload it and make sure there is no ammunition nearby.

-Unscrew the buttstock or break open the action to unload your gun and open.
+Unscrew the buttstock or break open the action to unload your gun and open it.
 The types of guns that require this step include shotguns, single-shot rifles, bolt actions, and other guns where you have to bring the back part forward to load them with ammunition.
 It is also necessary to keep an eye on any children around in case they are trying to play with your weapon when you’re not looking!
 Also, remember to keep any ammunition separate from your gun until you are ready to reload it again.

 If your gun is semi-automatic and the ammunition is stored in the magazine, then do not worry about this step.
 The ammunition will be unloaded when you remove the magazine.